c0-lt/CarBlocks/README.md

 ## Welcome to the home of the now famous Carblocks DApp !

-<em>This decentralized application leverages the power of the Ethereum blockchain technology and IPFS to bring back trust and traceability into the automotive ecosystem.</em>
+<em>This decentralized application leverages the power of the Ethereum blockchain technology and IPFS to bring back trust and traceability into the automotive ecosystem. <br/>🏆 1st / 45 decentralized apps - Alyra 2022 class Rinkeby</em>

 <p align="center">
  <a href="https://carblocks.vercel.app/" target="_blank">